 Inca Trail permits

 The one thing that some seem to ignore is that in order to walk the Inca Trail to Machu Picchu you need to get government permits.
-These are usually put on sale at the beginning of the year, and only sold to approved tour companies (any company running the Inca Trail to Machu Picchu must have a license, which is renewed each year).
+These are usually put on sale at the beginning of the year, and only sold to approved tour companies (any company running the Inca Trail must have a license, which is renewed each year).
 This means that in order to do the Machu Picchu hike you need to join a guided group tour.

 Keep in mind that since 2002 only 500 people per day are granted access, of which only around 200 are tourists and the rest are guided and porters.